irmen/pyminiaudio/README.md

 ## API

+### Note: everything below is automatically generated from comments in the source code files.
+Do not edit in this readme directly.

 *enum class*  ``Backend``
  names:  ``WASAPI`` ``DSOUND`` ``WINMM`` ``COREAUDIO`` ``SNDIO`` ``AUDIO4`` ``OSS`` ``PULSEAUDIO`` ``ALSA`` ``JACK`` ``AAUDIO`` ``OPENSL`` ``WEBAUDIO`` ``CUSTOM`` ``NULL``